CMHAAorg/cmhaa-website/site/content/resources/personal-story-michael-schneider.md

 **Less alone**

 As a leader, improving mental health starts with a willingness to make yourself vulnerable.
-If you can accept your own short-comings and open some of those up to others, people feel less alone.
+If you can accept your own shortcomings and open some of those up to others, people feel less alone.
 That’s all a lot of people in the world want, to feel less alone.

 If leaders can set that tone and standard, it empowers others to have that voice and be themselves a little bit more.